Penguins478/AudioCanvas-Generative-AI/README.md

 # AudioCanvas-Generative-AI

-Full stack web application that utilizes OpenAI's GPT-3.5 Turbo LLM and DALL-E model to translate sound to text to an image.
+Full stack web application that utilizes OpenAI's GPT-3.5 Turbo LLM and DALL-E model to turn your audio prompt into a profile picture.

 Made with React, Django, and PostgreSQL.